npeleg/brain_freeze/README.md

 [![codecov](https://codecov.io/gh/npeleg/final/branch/master/graph/badge.svg)](https://codecov.io/gh/npeleg/final)

 # BrainFreeze
 Welcome to the BrainFreeze project!
 Here you will find instructions for installation and basic usage of the project's features.
 For the full documentation click here.

-BrainFreeze constitutes the software side of a computer-brain interface product.
+BrainFreeze is the software side of a computer-brain interface product.
-The product's hardware side constantly produces cognition snapshots of the user, sent to BrainFreeze system for processing and analysis.
+The product's hardware side constantly produces cognition snapshots of the user,
+sent to BrainFreeze system for processing and analysis.
 A cognition snapshot consists of:
  - the user's location and head's rotation (combining those forms the user's 'pose')
  - the image that the user saw
  - the depth image that the user saw (the distance of the nearest object in each point of the user's view)
  - the timestamp the snapshot was taken at

-To simulate the hardware side, you are supplied with a binary file containing the user's cognition snapshots taken in the morning hours of April 4th, 2019.
+To simulate the hardware side, you are supplied with a binary file containing the user's basic information
+and a list of their cognition snapshots taken in the morning hours of April 4th, 2019.
-The software side - the BrainFreeze system and its components - is explained below.
+The software side, i.e. BrainFreeze system and its components, is explained below.

 ## Installation